 Some well known causes of hair loss in women are hormonal and related to pregnancy, menopause and thyroid conditions.
 Birth control pills and HRT (hormone replacement therapy) can also cause temporary hair loss for some women.
 However, some experts also believe that too many hair treatments at salons can contribute towards hair loss, blaming regular perming, bleaching and dyeing.
 Give your hair a complete break from all forms of hair processing for a few months if you think this may be the cause of your hair loss.

 Researchers at the Department of Dermatology, Aberdeen in the United Kingdom conducted a 7 month study in 1998 showing certain essential oils could treat Alopecia areata successfully.
 Essential oils stimulate hair regrowth due to their ability to stimulate the tiny blood vessels of the scalp where the hair follicles are created.
 This stimulation helps to increase the blood flow which carries the nutrients so vital to the follicles.

 The essential oils that they used in the trials were as follows;

 - Cedarwood Atlas (Cedrus atlantica)

-Here’s further information from one of our previous articles about using essential oils to treat hair loss.
+Here’s further information from another of our articles about using essential oils to repair dry hair.